geertsmichael/soundtouch/README.md

 ```
 (volume will by default also be added to the snapshot)

-Then you can change the source and the volume.
+2. Then you can change the source and the volume.

-New - To restore the earlier created snapshot:
+3. To restore the earlier created snapshot:
 ```yaml
 service: soundtouch.snapshot
 data: